ManhCuong0304/Music-Preference-Analysis/README.md

 ### b.3.3. Đạt G

 -Đạt G seems to prefer working on solo tracks or collaborating with Du Uyen.
 His songs as the main artist did not perform as well as the other two.
 Despite that, when it comes to being a featured artist, he is the best among the three.

+## VIII.
+Conclusion